OpenStack Backup and Recovery, Agentless and Native, Cross Mutli-sites Ready with One Click

 Is Uniview Vault Scalable?

 Uniview Vault works with multi-tenant storage such as Swift Cluster, and there is unlimited scalablity by underlying Swift Cluster or Ceph RGW.
-All data copying inccurred by Uniview is high efficient server side copy, CEPH rbd copy, Ceph network copy and there is no local traffic generated.
+All data copying incurred by Uniview is high efficient server side copy, CEPH rbd copy, Ceph network copy and there is no local traffic generated.
 There is no network bottleneck along the path.